sergeysova/redux-execute/README.md

 ## Motivation

-Redux Execue [middleware](https://github.com/reactjs/redux/blob/master/docs/advanced/Middleware.md) allows you to write "action creators" that return function instead of an action.
+Redux Execute [middleware](https://github.com/reactjs/redux/blob/master/docs/advanced/Middleware.md) allows you to write "action creators" that return function instead of an action.
 These action creators are called effects.
 The effect can be used to delay the dispatch an action, or to dispatch another effect, or to dispatch only if a certain condition is met.
 The inner function receives the store methods `dispatch` and `getState` as parameters.

 An action creator that returns a function to perform asynchronous dispatch: